 This bread is also a favorite food in Afghanistan.
 It used to be cooked on a sajj or tandoor, but now people can also use a skillet or wok.

-Bread is the most crucial component of a typical Iranian breakfast, and that, of course, includes Taftan.
-This Iranian breakfast recipe is equally well-known compared to Lavash, but it’s thicker and more leavened.
+Bread is the most crucial component of many Iranian breakfast meals, and that, of course, includes Taftan.
+This bread is equally well-known compared to Lavash, but it’s thicker and more leavened.

 This famous Iranian bread is cooked in a clay oven with milk, eggs, and yogurt.
 The locals often flavor Taftoon with saffron or cardamom powder and use poppy seeds as a garnish.